shahadNa1/Robotic_Arm/README.md

 - Task 2: Robot Control Panel Back-End (DataBase + PHP)

-Connect Robot Control panel with database using php, and PHPMYAdmin.
+Connect Robot Control panel with database using php, and PHPMyAdmin.

 ## Note
 " index.php" This file contains the front-end HTML part and the PHP part for handling the "Save" button whose function is to make the directive on the same page; We don't want to go to another page.